YUUU23/NotesFromMushrooms/README.md

 1. save the current code and cell content of the notebook,
 2. run the notebook top-to-bottom with a new kernel,
-3. run the correctness script and time for performance of rerunning all cells
+3. run the correctness script and time for performance of rerunning all cells,
+4. send back result to frontend API to be printed to the console

 With the `inspect` tool in a Chrome browser, the console output should look something like,